A Hub for Remembering What Is Being Protested

 This study focuses on the central doctrinal claims that still make the Protestant protest necessary.
 It will examine papal supremacy, papal infallibility, the place of tradition, the authority structure of Rome, and the continuing claim that the Roman Pontiff possesses a unique universal jurisdiction within the visible church.

-3. The Mass and the Pride of Priestly Power
+2. The Mass and the Claims of Priestly Power

 This study will examine the Roman doctrine of the Eucharist, transubstantiation, the sacrificial language of the Mass, and the elevated claims made for the priesthood.
 It will show why Protestants historically regarded the Roman altar-system as a direct assault on the finality and sufficiency of Christ’s once-for-all sacrifice in Hebrews.
 It will also examine the shocking sacerdotal logic by which priests are taught to act in the person of Christ, placing immense spiritual weight in the hands of mere men.